GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 }
 ```

-After doing that, you need to set this custom view to `Components` somewhere where your customisation takes place..
+Next, you need to set this custom view to `Components` somewhere where your customisation takes place.

 ```swift
 Components.default.avatarView = SquareAvatarView.self